 Ruth Fainlight was born in New York City in 1931.
 She was educated in the United States and England, and has lived in England since the age of 15, mostly in London.
 She lived in Spain for four years in her 20s, and has spent long periods in France and Morocco.
 Her first poetry collection, Cages, was published in 1966.
 She was Poet in Residence at Vanderbilt University, Nashville, Tennessee, in 1985 and 1990.
 She was Writing Tutor (for libretti) at the Performing Arts Labs, International Opera and Music Theatre Labs in the UK in 1997-99.

 Her New & Collected Poems (Bloodaxe Books, 2010) covers work written over 50 years, drawing on over a dozen books as well as a whole new collection and a selection of her translations of Sophia Mello de Breyner and Victor Manuel Mendiola.
 Four of those collections were originally published by Bloodaxe, including Sugar-Paper Blue (1997), which was shortlisted for the Whitbread Poetry Award.
 Other collections were published by Macmillan, Hutchinson and Sinclair-Stevenson.
+Her latest collection is Somewhere Else Entirely, due from Bloodaxe in November 2018.
 She has received the Hawthorden Award and the Cholmondeley Award for Poetry, and is a Fellow of the Royal Society of Literature.